jaepillee0315/jaepillee0315.github.io/_teaching/derivation_t1ev.md

 ---
-title: "Some derivations using T1EV errors"
+title: "Some results with T1EV errors"
 collection: teaching
 ---